kawofong/edu-ai-workshop-foundations/README.md

-# AI Agent Workshop with Temporal
+# Foundations of Durable AI with Temporal

 This repository contains a hands-on workshop demonstrating how to build AI agents with Temporal Workflows.
 The workshop teaches the progression from simple AI agents to production-ready, durable systems that handle failures gracefully and support human-in-the-loop interactions.